rmigacz/cs50-final/README.md

 ## The main targets of creating Chinchilla The Almonds Eater game
 1. Learn more about programming in C language by writing a relatively simple game
-2. Writing it according to the common Clean Code rules
-3. Complete the course :)
+2. Complete the course :)

 ## Technologies used, development environment
 The game is written in C language with SDL library.
 It has been made in Eclipse IDE,